ImpulseAdventure/GUIslice-Builder/README.md

 The Builder has added support for ctrl-Z for Undo and ctrl-Y for Redo.

 ### HotFix 0.16.b001
+ - Bug No. 197 Crash opening project with screen larger that 320x240
  - Bug No. 196 Dup gslc_ElemSetTxtCol when text not set to the default color

 ### Bug Fixes 0.16.0